-In Ireland, the Department for Education and Skills has produced the Programme Recognition Framework: Guidance Counselling (2016), which details the criteria and guidelines required for higher education institutions who deliver initial training.
-Only students who have successfully completed one of these recognised programmes can work as a guidance counsellor in schools, further education, and adult educational contexts.
+In Ireland, the Department for Education and Skills has produced the Programme Recognition Framework: Guidance Counselling (Department for Education and Skills, 2016), which details the criteria and guidelines required for higher education institutions that deliver initial training.
+Only students who have successfully completed one of these recognised programmes can work as guidance counsellors in schools, further education, and adult educational contexts.
 As in Scotland, the regulation of professionalism is confined to the areas that the government has direct control over and consequently excludes that provided within higher education and the private sector.

-Vuorinen and Kettinen (2018) provide further examples of countries that have established legal requirements linked to the provision of career development.
-In Finland, for example, there is a legal requirement that schools guidance counsellors and vocational psychologists are professionally qualified.
+Vuorinen and Kettinen (2018) provided further examples of countries that have established legal requirements linked to the provision of career development.
+In Finland, for example, there is a legal requirement that schools guidance counsellors and vocational psychologists be professionally qualified.
 Additionally, young people in comprehensive and upper secondary schools have a legal entitlement to adequate careers education and guidance and dedicated time within the curriculum.
-This is similar to Iceland, where practitioners have to be licenced through the Ministry of Education, Science and Culture, and to obtain this they need a recognised master’s degree qualification.
-The majority of practitioners will also be members of the professional association, The Icelandic Educational and Vocational Guidance Association (Euroguidance, 2019).
-Although other countries including Poland and Slovakia have legal requirements linked to their professional qualifications (Vuorinen & Kettinen, 2018), Iceland and Finland would appear to be the closest to achieving the regulatory bargain.
+This is similar to Iceland, where practitioners have to be licenced through the Ministry of Education, Science and Culture, and to obtain a licence they need a recognised master’s degree qualification.
+The majority of practitioners are also members of the professional association, The Icelandic Educational and Vocational Guidance Association (Euroguidance, 2019).
+Although other countries, including Poland and Slovakia, have legal requirements linked to their professional qualifications (Vuorinen & Kettinen, 2018), Iceland and Finland appear to be the closest to achieving the regulatory bargain.

 Managing Hybrid Professionalisms

-In many countries, career development work has not evolved as a distinct profession but rather as an adjunct to other roles such as teaching, counselling, and psychology.
-In Colombia for example, the job title of career counsellor does not exist, the role is subsumed within the school counsellor who is required to be an existing educational/counselling or psychology professional (Brunal, 2018).
-As yet no formal training programmes exist to support professional practice focused on careers support.
+In many countries, career development work has not evolved as a distinct profession but rather as an adjunct to other roles, such as teaching, counselling, and psychology.
+In Colombia, for example, the job title of career counsellor does not exist, and the role is subsumed under the role of the school counsellor, who is required to be an educational/counselling or psychology professional (Brunal, 2018).
+So far, no formal training programmes exist to support professional practice focused on careers support.

-In Malta, career guidance was separated from personal counselling as a result of policy changes and became the primary role of a guidance teacher with a reduced teaching responsibility (Debono, Camilleri, Galea, & Gravina, 2007).
-This differentiation has evolved further to encompass a number of defined career development roles including; guidance teacher, careers adviser, and career guidance teacher.
+In Malta, career guidance was separated from personal counselling as a result of policy changes, and it became the primary role of a guidance teacher with a reduced teaching responsibility (Debono, Camilleri, Galea, & Gravina, 2007).
+This differentiation has evolved further to encompass a number of defined career development roles, including guidance teacher, careers adviser, and career guidance teacher.
 Careers advisers and guidance teachers are required to undertake continuous professional development, but formal professional training is not compulsory (Euroguidance, 2018).
-These provide examples of how a need has been identified and existing staff are initially used, but with a recognition that a more specialist role may be required.
+These examples show how a need has been identified and how existing staff are initially used, but with a recognition that a more specialist role may be required.

 Challenges to Career Development Professionalism

 In most countries, the career development field is involved in an ongoing process of professionalisation.
-This has resulted in highly variable levels of status and power for the career development profession and only rarely in anything like the regulatory bargain which defines traditional professions.
-As a result, professionals within the field often find that they are under-pressure and lacking in the power and authority afforded to other professions.
+This has resulted in highly variable levels of status and power for the career development profession and only rarely in anything like the regulatory bargain that defines traditional professions.
+As a result, professionals in the field often find that they are under pressure and lack the power and authority afforded to other professions.